 The composition of the Board ensures a balance of skills and experience appropriate to the requirements of the business of the Company and to the exercising of independent judgement.
 The Board currently comprises five Directors, including two executive Directors and three independent non-executive Directors.
-The names and biographical details of each Director are disclosed on page 23 of this annual report.
+The names and biographical details of each Director are disclosed on pages 25 to 26 of this annual report.
 There is no relationship (including financial, business, family or other material relationship) among the members of the Board.

-During the year ended 31 March 2018, the Company has not appointed a Chairman and thus there has been no segregation of duties during the year.
+During the year ended 31 March 2019, the Company has not appointed a Chairman and thus there has been no segregation of duties during the year.

-During the year ended 31 March 2018, As resolution No. 2(i) was not passed by the Shareholders at the annual general meeting of the Company held on 31 August 2017 (the "AGM"), Mr. Yan Zhilei retired as executive Director at the conclusion of the AGM.
-Ms. MAN Qiaozhen has been appointed as an executive Director, to fill the casual vacancy, with effect from 16 March 2018.
-During the year ended 31 March 2018, the Board met the requirements of the Listing Rules in relation to the appointment of at least three (3) independent non-executive Directors with at least one (1) independent non-executive Director possessing appropriate professional qualifications, or accounting or related financial management expertise.
+During the year ended 31 March 2019, the Board met the requirements of the Listing Rules in relation to the appointment of at least three (3) independent non-executive Directors with at least one (1) independent non-executive Director possessing appropriate professional qualifications, or accounting or related financial management expertise.